tmewett/BrogueCE/CONTRIBUTING.md

 - Keep your commit history clean of errors and fixups (e.g. by [rewriting history][2])
 - Follow [the seven rules of a great commit message][3]

-- Add changes users would care about to the CHANGELOG, in non-technical language.
-(If the change is from one commit, include this edit in it.
-For a branch or multiple commits, make it separate)
+When making user-facing changes, please add a non-technical description of each change to a Markdown (.md) file in `changes/`.
+These files are collated to create the release notes.
+If the change is from one commit, include this file in it.
+For a branch of multiple commits, add it in a separate commit.

 [1]: https://help.github.com/en/github
 [2]: https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History